Samurai In Love

 “We have had a persistent problem with a wild tiger that has been killing livestock and men.”

-The visiting lord’s eyes opened wider, “Shouldn’t you have warned my men and I?”
+The visiting lord’s eyes opened wider, “Shouldn’t you have warned me and my men?”

 Looking around to make sure it was not nearby anymore, Yoshi’s lord explained, “It’s never struck this close to the palace before.
 It’s becoming bolder.”